neftjs/neft/response.coffee.md

 Response::send([*Integer* status, *Any* data])
 ----------------------------------------------

-Marks response as ready to send.
+Marks response as ready to be sent.

-This method calls `Response::sent()` signal asynchronously.
+This method calls *sent()* signal asynchronously.

-You can change response status and data, but only synchronously.
+You can still change response status and data, but only synchronously.

 This method automatically parses got data which is determined by the environment.